esaidh266/Algorithm-for-classifying-hate-expressions-by-intensities-in-Spanish/README.md

 Más información:
 - https://www.hatemedia.es/ o contactar con:  elias.said@unir.net
-- Este algoritmo está relacionado con el algoritmo de clasificación de odio/no odio, desarrollado también por los autores: https://github.com/esaidh266/Algorithm-for-classifying-hate-expressions-in-Spanish
+- Este algoritmo está relacionado con el algoritmo de clasificación de odio/no odio, desarrollado también por los autores: https://github.com/esaidh266/Algorithm-for-detection-of-hate-speech-in-Spanish
 ---
 Algorithm for classifying hate expressions in messages in Spanish.
-This algorithm was developed within the framework of the Hatemedia project (PID2020-114584GB-I00), funded by MCIN/ AEI /10.13039/501100011033, with the collaboration of Possible Inc.
+This algorithm was developed within the framework of the Hatemedia project (PID2020-114584GB-I00), funded by MCIN/AEI/10.13039/501100011033, with the collaboration of Possible Inc.

-Please read README IN SPANISH, which outlines all the steps to follow to use the algorithm developed within the framework of the Hatemedia project (PID2020-114584GB-I00), funded by MCIN/ AEI /10.13039/501100011033
+Please read README IN SPANISH, which outlines all the steps to follow to use the algorithm developed within the framework of the Hatemedia project (PID2020-114584GB-I00), funded by MCIN/AEI/10.13039/501100011033

 The algorithm allows the classification of hate expressions according to 4 types of hate intensity: